huma-engineering/polaris-hapi-fhir-api/README.md

+# Announcement :loudspeaker:

+This repository is transferred from [gdm-SynseneHealth](https://github.com/sensynehealth/polaris-hapi-fhir-api) to Huma organisation as part of change in asset ownership
 # HAPI-FHIR Starter Project, Sensyne Health edition

 This project was initially cloned from [the original HAPI FHIR JPA Server Starter repo](https://github.com/hapifhir/hapi-fhir-jpaserver-starter) and is a "custom" version of it.